How to take salvia cuttings

 11. Continue to care for the rooted cutting by providing adequate water, sunlight, and nutrients to ensure healthy growth.

-See also How to plasterboard a steel beam
+See also How to be a foster parent

 By following these steps and providing the appropriate care, your salvia cuttings should successfully root and grow into healthy plants.